What is the Right Embedding Space for Contrastive Learning in Referring Expression Counting?: Experiments

 \subsection{Datasets \& Metrics}

-\textbf{REC-8K} \cite{groundingrec} consists of $8,011$ images, each paired with $2.13$ referring expressions (REs) on average.
-In total, the dataset contains $17,122$ image-RE pairs, where each pair is annotated with an arbitrary number of ground-truth points pinpointing the target objects in the image.
+\textbf{REC-8K} \cite{groundingrec} consists of $8,011$ images, each paired with $2.13$ REs on average.
+In total, the dataset contains $17,122$ image-RE pairs, where each pair is annotated with the ground-truth points pinpointing the target objects in the image.

 \textbf{FSC-147} \cite{fsc-147} is a widely used object counting dataset, which consists of $6,135$ images spanning $147$ classes, split in a non-overlapping manner.
 Each image is annotated with three visual exemplars.